bennettslin/yearlings_bobtail_app/accessibility-notes.md

 * When lyric section is accessed:
     * Arrow keys and "Enter" are shown.
+    * Accessed element is title or selected verse.

     * When up and down arrows are pressed:
         * If there is no accessed verse:
             * Accessed verse closest to last accessed element is highlighted.
-            * Accessed anchor, if any, is unhighlighted.
+            * Accessed annotation, if any, is unhighlighted.
         * If there is an accessed verse:
             * Highlight previous or next accessed verse.

     * When left and right arrows are pressed:
-        * If there is no accessed anchor:
+        * If there is no accessed annotation:
-            * Accessed anchor closest to last accessed element is highlighted.
+            * Accessed annotation closest to last accessed element is highlighted.
             * Accessed verse, if any, is unhighlighted.
-        * If there is an accessed anchor:
+        * If there is an accessed annotation:
-            * Highlight previous or next accessed anchor.
+            * Highlight previous or next accessed annotation.

     * When "Enter" is pressed:
-        * If there is an accessed anchor, open its annotation.
+        * If there is an accessed annotation, select its annotation.
         * If there is an accessed verse, select it.
+        * Annotation section becomes accessed section and is highlighted.

 * When annotation section is accessed:
     * Arrow keys and "Enter" are shown.
+    * "Esc" key is shown on close button.
+    * "Space" key is shown on lyric section.
+    * Accessed element is wiki anchor, if any.

+    * When left and right arrows are pressed:
+        * Select previous or next annotation.

+    * When up and down arrows are pressed:
+        * Highlight previous or next wiki anchor.

+    * When "Enter" is pressed:
+        * Wiki section becomes accessed section and is highlighted.

+    * When "Space" or "Esc" is pressed:
+        * Annotation section is closed, and lyric section becomes accessed section.

+* When wiki url is accessed:
+    * "Esc" key is shown on close button.
+    * "Space" key is shown on annotation section.

+    * When "Space" or "Esc" is pressed:
+        * Wiki section is closed, and annotation section becomes accessed section.

+* These keys will always fire, even if access is off:
+    * "p" to toggle "isPlaying"
+    * "o" to toggle "playerOptionIndex"
+    * "b" to toggle "selectedOverviewIndex"
+    * FIXME: This doesn't currently work when wiki section is open.